 Humanitarian Action

 GPPi contributes research and advice to support a sustainable, effective and accountable humanitarian system.
 We help organizations in their quest to maintain a focus on people in need when navigating complex crises – all the while, coping with less funding and more bureaucratic demands.
 We ask what it takes to deal with insecurity, while maintaining a principled approach.
 We accompany organizations through reform processes, providing sober analyses of actors, interests, opportunities, and barriers.
-We explore approaches to reducing aid dependency and examine how humanitarian actors can respond timely, by readying themselves to anticipate crises and be able to act.
+We explore approaches to reducing aid dependency and examine how humanitarian actors can prepare for crisis, by readying themselves to anticipate humanitarian emergencies and be able to act.

 Select Engagements